sullyandro/ARTICLE_QRA_CMIP6_2023/README.md

 Project developed for the production of the results aiming an update on the quasi-resonant amplification paper (Mann et al., 2018), now including the outcomes from CMIP6.

-Organizational structure of the codes and data:
+Organizational structure of codes and data:

 - Directiory "scripts" [all routines]